 I think I’ve been drawing, coloring, crafting since I could hold a crayon in my grubby little paw as a toddler.

-Since then, it’s been about exploring different media.
+Since then, it’s been about exploring different mediums.
 Sometimes that desire to explore gets me into trouble… I find it hard to settle down on just one technique or medium.
 I want to learn them all!

 I attended the then Academy of Art College (now University) to get my degree in graphic design and spent most of my professional career as a graphic designer in the publishing field.
 From there I also started exploring photography and photo retouching/manipulation in Photoshop.
 Computers were a big part of my existence for a long time.
 They still are, but not so much in the artistic realm.